Kernix13/test-folder/README.md

 NOTE: ignore this repo - this is where I work on things before adding them to my other repos.
 I push it from time to time in the event my laptop dies.
 I do it this way becaue I do not want to clutter up the repos for my projects.
 Plus, it;s June 16th 2022 and IE ended yesterday.
 I've been having a lot of problems... so I want to make sure my work is backed-up.

-Currently, I am working on my Tarp Configurations project...
+Currently, I am working on my React Tarp Configurations project, however this only has the JavaScript...

 ## Tarp Configs TO-DO